kaf-lamed-beyt/ng-tech-events/frontend/README.md

 One last thing.
 If you notice any typo(s) in this README, please feel free to open a PR to correct it.

+## state-management?

+For now, I think there's just one component that depends on `React.useState`.
+Every other thing uses the browser URL as a source of truth for their states.

+You can learn more on the **"WHY?"** [here](https://meje.dev/blog/keep-state-in-the-url)

 ## precommit-ing with husky.

 Because we may run into having un-linted code in the future that would result in build errors when we deploy to Netlify.
 I've added a simple pre-commit check that ensures that the build process passes according to Typescript's standard.